-Kathryn is a Lecturer in Adult Nursing at the University of Leeds.
+Kathryn is a Senior Lecturer in Nursing at Leeds Beckett University.
 As a Registered Nurse, Health Visitor, and Queen’s Nurse, Kathryn has a wide and varied clinical background and is drawing on her clinical practice experience in prison nursing to focus her PhD studies on the unique health needs of the older prison population.
 Kathryn was part of the 2019 advisory group, contributing towards the development of the PRI guidelines ‘Women in prison: mental health and well-being – a guide for staff’ (2020) and was a guest of Penal Reform International at the launch of the Global Prison Trends publication in 2019, where she spoke to delegates about the challenges of supporting and maintaining the health of people in prison, advocating that ‘no one should leave prison in worse health than when they entered’.

 Coletta A. Youngers